 When Lucza meets her late mother’s old flame, she’s unnerved to realize he’s just the type of man she’d like to settle down with.

 Speculative Fiction.
 6100 words.
 Final.

-When Ana takes a walk through a remote park in California, she is looking for something she can’t put a name to.
-What she finds will challenge her to look within for answers.
+When Ana takes a walk through a remote park in California, she is looking for something she can’t name.
+What she finds challenges her to look within.

 Ghost Story.
 6400 words.
 Final.

-Breathless is the post-apocalyptic tale of a woman, a mechanical egg, and how the fear of losing hope can prevent a person taking necessary risks.
+Breathless is the post-apocalyptic tale of a woman, a mechanical egg, and how the fear of losing hope can prevent you taking necessary risks.

 Speculative Fiction.
 4800 words.
 Final currently, but I may write more.

 Nichole is overworked, underpaid, and severely dispirited on Christmas Eve, but she’s determined to make the most of it by attending a holiday party dressed to thrill.
 Her plans go awry when a man knocks at her door, claiming that she’s the latest incarnation of the Giving Spirit.
 She’s pretty sure he’s crazy.

 These stories are under 2000 words.
 In that number of words, there’s time only for a few scenes that suggest a complete world beyond the field of view provided by the story.